 Further, the law expressly provides that the local court holding summary proceedings must have the same power to issue an interim or conservatory measure in arbitration proceedings as it has in court proceedings.
 The local court should exercise such power in accordance with its own procedure, taking into account the specific features of arbitration (Article 1698).

-What if there are any mistakes?
 The law provides for a procedure to correct an award which contains errors in calculation, clerical or typographical errors or any errors of similar nature.
 The arbitral tribunal may correct these errors on its own initiative within one month of the date of the award.
-Moreover, within one month of receipt of the award (unless otherwise agreed by the parties), a party may request the arbitral tribunal to correct an error.
+Moreover, within one month of the communication of the award in accordance with Article 1678(1) (unless otherwise agreed by the parties), a party may request the arbitral tribunal to correct an error.
 If the arbitral tribunal considers the request justified, it should correct the award within one month of receipt of the request (Article 1715).

 If none of the parties is a natural person of Belgian nationality, a natural person having his or her domicile or normal residence in Belgium or a legal person having its registered office, its main place of business or a branch office in Belgium, the parties may – by an explicit declaration in the arbitration agreement or by a later agreement – exclude any application for setting aside the arbitral award (Article 1718).

-An application to set aside an award may not be made after three months have lapsed from the date on which the party making the application received the award.
+An application to set aside an award may not be made after three months have lapsed from the date on which the award was communicated in accordance with Article 1678(1).
 An arbitral tribunal’s decision that it has jurisdiction may be contested only alongside an award on the merits and in the course of the same procedure (Article 1690(4)).

 When asked to annul an award (where appropriate and if so requested by a party), a court may suspend the setting-aside proceedings in order to give the arbitral tribunal time to resume the arbitral proceedings or to take any other actions that will eliminate the grounds for setting aside (Article 1717(6)).